KDP and Audiobook Publishing: ACX, Findaway Voices, and Your Options for Going Audio

 ACX’s narrator marketplace allows you to post your book and receive auditions — short recordings of your opening pages — from narrators interested in the project.
 This audition system lets you hear multiple narrators’ interpretations of your characters’ voices and prose style before committing.
 Voice acting quality varies significantly across ACX’s narrator pool, from highly experienced audiobook professionals to newer narrators looking to build their catalogue.
 Listen carefully to auditions for pacing, clarity, character differentiation, and whether the narrator’s natural voice fits your book’s genre and audience.

-Narrator fees for pay-for-hire production typically range from $150 to $400+ per finished hour of audio.
-A full-length novel of 90,000 words produces approximately 9–10 hours of finished audio — meaning narrator fees of $1,350–$4,000+ depending on the narrator’s experience level.
+Narrator fees for pay-for-production typically range from $150 to $400+ per finished hour of audio.
+ACX’s own benchmark cites roughly $200 per finished hour for narration plus another $200 per finished hour for post-production work (editing, QC, mixing, and mastering) for retail-ready professional output.
+A full-length novel of 90,000 words produces approximately 9–10 hours of finished audio (industry rule of thumb is 9,300 words per finished hour) — meaning narrator fees of $1,350–$4,000+ depending on the narrator’s experience level.
 This is a significant upfront investment that requires realistic assessment of your book’s audiobook revenue potential before committing.
 Books with strong ebook and paperback sales in Audible-active genres (particularly fiction) are much more likely to recoup this investment than books with limited existing sales.

-Findaway Voices (owned by Spotify since 2022) is the primary alternative to ACX for authors who want wide audiobook distribution — availability on Audible, Apple Books, Google Play, Spotify, Kobo Audiobooks, library systems through OverDrive and Bibliotheca, and dozens of other platforms simultaneously.
-Findaway distributes to over 40 audiobook retailers and library systems, compared to ACX’s three Audible-network partners under exclusive distribution.
+Voices by INaudio (formerly Findaway Voices, rebranded August 1, 2025 when the platform was carved off from Spotify and re-established as an independent distributor) is the primary alternative to ACX for authors who want wide audiobook distribution — availability on Audible, Apple Books, Google Play, Kobo Audiobooks, library systems through OverDrive and Bibliotheca, and dozens of other platforms simultaneously.
+Spotify itself is now distributed through a separate service (Spotify for Authors), though INaudio and Spotify for Authors accounts can be linked.
+INaudio distributes to more than 40 audiobook retailers and library systems, compared to ACX’s three Audible-network partners under exclusive distribution.

 The wide-vs-exclusive audiobook decision mirrors the Going Wide vs KDP Select decision for ebooks: exclusivity gives you a simpler arrangement and potentially benefits from Audible’s promotional tools, but limits your reach.
-Wide distribution captures the full audiobook market but requires managing multiple platforms and accepts lower per-unit royalties on Audible-network channels.
-Authors in genres where Audible’s subscriber base is dominant (most fiction genres) often find ACX exclusivity more productive in the short term; authors building a diverse, long-term catalogue in categories where library and non-Audible distribution is significant often prefer Findaway’s wide distribution from the outset.
+Wide distribution captures the full audiobook market but requires managing multiple platforms and accepts variable per-unit royalties across the Audible-network and non-Audible channels.
+Authors in genres where Audible’s subscriber base is dominant (most fiction genres) often find ACX exclusivity more productive in the short term; authors building a diverse, long-term catalogue in categories where library and non-Audible distribution is significant often prefer INaudio’s wide distribution from the outset.

 Self-Narration: Producing Your Own Audiobook

 Self-narration — recording the audiobook yourself — is viable for some authors and entirely unsuitable for others.
 The viability depends primarily on your natural speaking voice, your comfort and consistency in reading aloud for extended periods, and your ability to produce technically clean audio recordings.
-Professional audiobook production quality standards are specific: ACX requires recordings to meet a minimum signal-to-noise ratio, maximum peak levels, and a specific RMS (average loudness) range.
+Professional audiobook production quality standards are specific: ACX requires recordings to meet a minimum signal-to-noise ratio (noise floor below -60 dB), maximum peak levels, and a specific RMS (average loudness) range of -23 dB to -18 dB.
 Meeting these technical standards requires a quiet recording environment, appropriate microphone equipment, and audio editing capability or software.

 Non-fiction authors who are also professional speakers, coaches, or educators often produce compelling self-narrated audiobooks — their subject authority comes through in the recording and their existing public speaking skills translate to narration quality.
 Fiction authors with strong vocal characterisation ability can self-narrate effectively, but fiction narration is technically more demanding than non-fiction narration because it requires distinct voices for multiple characters maintained consistently across many hours of recording.

-ACX’s technical requirements for uploaded audio are documented in detail on their platform, and the Alliance of Independent Authors provides a practical guide to audiobook self-production at allianceindependentauthors.org covering equipment, room treatment, and recording workflow for authors approaching the process for the first time.
+ACX’s technical requirements for uploaded audio are documented in detail on its platform, and Daniel J. Tortora’s February 2026 ACX guide provides a comprehensive practical reference covering the production workflow, royalty structure (including the new model), and the Voice Replicas programme — useful supplementary reading for authors approaching ACX production for the first time.

 The Manuscript Foundation for Audiobook Production